Just in case you’ve been hiding under a rock and might have missed it, we want you to know that the workforce management industry has changed.

 - Happy customers: Guess what?
 Happy staff means happy customers.
 Looking after your employees is a sure-fire way to improve customer satisfaction.

-- Better business: Your staff are happy and your customers are happy.
+- Better business: Your staff is happy and your customers are happy.
 Congratulations - you have a happy business!
 And this is a huge step to creating a profitable business.

 3. Creating a flexible workforce